Mold In Yogurt: Is It Safe To Eat And How To Prevent It

 Are the molds dangerous?

-Both Penicillium and Mucor circinelloides have the ability to cause symptoms if ingested, or the spores inhaled, however, this is rare and mostly affects people with suppressed immune systems or people who are allergic to mold strains.
+Both Penicillium and Mucor circinelloides can cause symptoms if ingested, or the spores inhaled, however, this is rare and mostly affects people with suppressed immune systems or people who are allergic to mold strains.

 • Headaches